P.T., M.P.T., C.F.M.T.

 Certified Functional Manual Therapist

-Education: Todd graduated from NIU with a Master of Physical Therapy in 2005, after completing his Bachelor of Health and Human Sciences in 2004.
+Education: Todd graduated from Northern Illinois University with a Master of Physical Therapy in 2005, after completing his Bachelor of Health and Human Sciences in 2004.
 He received credentialing as a Certified Functional Manual Therapist (CFMT) in 2012.
 He continues to lab assist in courses offered through The Institute of Physical Art throughout the country.
-He has also completed multiple advanced courses in orthopedics, neurology, pain syndromes and management, and manual therapy.
+He has also completed multiple advanced courses in orthopedics, neurology, pain syndromes and management, visceral mobilization, and manual therapy.
 He is an active member of the American Physical Therapy Association and the American Academy of Orthopedic Manual Physical Therapists.

-Socially: Born and raised in Sycamore, Todd enjoys serving DeKalb County and promoting the physical therapy profession.
-He lives in Sycamore with his wife, Shannon, and two children, Hunter and Isabelle.
-In addition to spending time with friends and family, Todd enjoys outdoor activities such as biking, boating, fishing, water skiing, riding wave runners, kayaking, paddle boarding, and snowmobiling.
+Socially: Born and raised in Sycamore, Todd enjoys serving DeKalb County.
+He lives in Sycamore with his wife, Shannon, and children, Hunter and Isabelle.
+In addition to spending time with friends and family, Todd enjoys outdoor activities such as biking, fishing, water sports, and snowmobiling.
 He is also a musician, playing primarily piano the majority of his life.

 What type of treatment will